 The purpose of the policy is to:

 - ensure a consistent, fair and comprehensive approach to all aspects of Local Area Traffic Management process including investigation, consultation, design, implementation and monitoring

 - Demonstrate a commitment to reduce the adverse impacts of motor vehicles in the local street network and to improve road safety and residential amenity

 - Establish a framework to ensure the service to residents in investigating and installing traffic management treatments is streamlined and to ensure best use of Council’s limited funding and resources.

-LATM focuses on planning and managing the physical road space.
+LAPM focuses on planning and managing the physical road space.
 It assesses and improves conditions on streets where traffic impacts upon the safety and residential amenity of the neighbourhood.

-LATM is an area-wide approach that considers traffic problems and possible solutions in the context of a local precinct instead of isolated streets.
+LAPM is an area-wide approach that considers traffic problems and possible solutions in the context of a local precinct instead of isolated streets.
 It calls upon the knowledge and experience of the local community to identify problems and suggest solutions and to participate in developing a traffic management plan for the area.